-The Caminos program provides short-term shelter to unaccompanied children under 18 years of age whose lives are in jeopardy after fleeing alone from Central America’s “Northern Triangle”.
-To learn more about our Caminos foster care program, click HERE.
+Through our Caminos program, we are able to provide short-term shelter to recently migrated youth under 18 years of age whose lives are in jeopardy after fleeing alone from all over the world.

 Through Caminos Nacional, BCC provides guidance, consultation, and grant management to accredited partner organizations so that they may also offer the Caminos service to at-risk migrant children.

 Hanging out with friends, listening to music, and playing sports – markers of typical teenage life – were things Ruben could only dream of in Honduras.